pass-the-salt/2026/README.md

 ## Prepare webserver environment

-- create 2026.pass-the-salt.org` DNS record on Gandi DNS :
+- create `2026.pass-the-salt.org` DNS record on Gandi DNS :
   `2026 10800 IN CNAME unicorn.pass-the-salt.org.`
-- verify if the NS resolution is correct (read: returns the correct IP of the server): `dig 2026.pass-the-salt.org`
+- verify if the DNS resolution returns the correct IP of the server: `dig 2026.pass-the-salt.org`
 - create the Apache definition of the website with the listening port set to TCP/80.
   ```
   # cd /etc/apache2/sites-available/